Caritajoe18/portfoliio_for_plp/README.md

-A step by step  porfolio project
+A step by step  porfolio project and Git intro assignment
 # portfoliio_for_plp